FergusonBox/Ferguson-Box-Website/src/pages/services/index.md

 ### Full Service Design

 With an in-house design department, we can collaborate with you to produce packaging, point-of-purchase, and dimensional direct mail pieces that sell your product or service.
-Using our Kongsberg XL 44 CAD table, graphic software, and Fujifilm Acuity HD 2504 flatbed inkjet printer, we can create structural samples and mockups quickly.
+Using our Kongsberg XL-44 CAD table, graphic software, and Fujifilm Acuity HD 2504 flatbed inkjet printer, we can create structural samples and mockups quickly.

 ![Assorted carton designs](/uploads/assorted_cartons.jpg)